-Please note that our Website is not directed at children under the age of 13 (each "Child" together "Children") and we do not knowingly collect personal data about Children.
+Please note that our Website and App are not directed at children under the age of 13 (each "Child" together "Children") and we do not knowingly collect personal data about Children.
 If you believe we have collected personal data about your Child, you may contact us at email@example.com and request that we cease processing data about your Child.

-You may give us information about yourself by filling in forms on our Website or by corresponding with us by phone, e-mail or otherwise.
-This includes information you provide when you enter a competition, prize draw or promotion or complete a survey on our site, and when you report a problem with our Website.
+You may give us information about yourself by filling in forms on our Website or App, including when you create a user account, or by corresponding with us by phone, e-mail or otherwise.
+This includes information you provide when you enter a competition, prize draw or promotion or complete a survey on our site, and when you report a problem with our Website or App.

-The personal data we collect from you may include your name, address, e-mail address, phone number, personal description and photograph.
+The personal data we collect from you when you create a user account may include your name, address, e-mail address, user name, nationality, date of birth, University, university course, year of study, duration of study and (optional) photograph profile picture.
 We may also collect any feedback you provide on product samples supplied to you by us or replies to any market research questions.
-The exact amount of personal data we collect will depend on precisely what details you volunteer to us as you interact with the Website.
+The exact amount of personal data we collect will depend on precisely what details you volunteer to us as you interact with the Website or App.

 We may also collect personal data about you when you visit the Website through the use of technologies such as cookies.
 The following are examples of data we may collect:

-We also use the services of third parties to help us to collect various data about you and the way that you use the Website in order to enable us to better understand your interests – both so that we can service content to you that we think will be of interest to you, and so that we can ensure that you are shown adverts delivered by third parties which are more likely to be of interest to you.
+We may use the services of third party services, such as Google Analytics, to help us to collect various data about you and the way that you use the Website in order to enable us to better understand your interests – both so that we can service content to you that we think will be of interest to you, and so that we can ensure that you are shown adverts delivered by third parties which are more likely to be of interest to you.

 For details of the cookies that we use on the Website, what those cookies do, and the privacy policies of the third parties which provide them (where relevant) please see our Cookies Policy.